agc93/project-sicario/docs/content/en/templating/variables.md

 ### Defining Variables

-To define your variables, you can add a top-level key called `_vars` to your file and add your variables with name and value to that:
+To define your variables, you can add a top-level key called `_vars` to your mod and add your variables with name and value to that:

 ```json
 {